coderkalyan/codeblock-visual-studio/README.md

 When you are developing, open a new Issue (see left) describing what you are doing and create a branch for that issue.
 Open a pull request when you are finished.

-DO NOT EDIT THE MASTER BRANCH OR DEVELOP BRANCH UNLESS EXPLICITLY GIVEN PERMISSION.
+DO NOT EDIT THE MASTER BRANCH UNLESS EXPLICITLY GIVEN PERMISSION.
+DO NOT PUSH CHANGES TO DEVELOP UNTIL STABLE.